carmecorbi/mcv-c5-team1/week2/README.md

 ```
 The inference will only segment objects of interest: person and car.
 This is specified by the classes parameter in the code, which is set to segment only class IDs corresponding to **person** (ID 0) and **car** (ID 2).

-Here are some examples from the sequeence 0018 that show the output after running the inference:
+Here are some examples from the sequence 0016 that show the output after running the inference:

 | 000014.png | 000201.png |
 |---------------------------------------|---------------------------------------|